paritytech/parity-bridge/docs/bridged_validator_set.md

 # keeping a validator set on one chain in sync with a validator set on another chain

-allow contracts to access a validator set on another chain
+in other words: how to allow contracts to access a validator set on another chain?

 ## context

-there are two chains `home_chain` and `foreign_chain`. the names are just to distinguish the chains and have no special meaning.
+there are two chains `home_chain` and `foreign_chain`. the names are just to distinguish the chains below and have no special meaning for now.

 an implementation of the `ValidatorSet` contract interface is deployed to `foreign_chain`. the implementation could be [MajorityList](https://github.com/paritytech/contracts/blob/master/validator_contracts/MajorityList.sol) for example.

-why is it deployed to the `foreign_chain`? well it can only be deployed to one chain

 `n` validator processes are running.